madkins23/go-slog/README.md

 Package `gin` contains utilities for using `slog` with [`gin-gonic/gin`](https://github.com/gin-gonic/gin).
 In particular, this package provides `gin.Writer` which can be used to redirect Gin-internal logging.

+## Demo Handler

+The `sloggy` package defines a feature-complete `slog.Handler` implementation.
+This can be used as is, though it is admittedly slower than `slog.JSONHandler` (the other feature-complete implementation).
+It might be useful as a starting point for other, better implementations.

 ## Trace Handler